Espejo Mexican Cookie Recipe

 When the cookies are completely cold, prepare the frosting.
 Mix the three ingredients, sugar, water, and lemon juice, until it is very thick and spreadable.

-White glaze in a bowl, next to cookies.
+White glaze in a bowl, next to cookies on a rack

 Take one of the cookies, and with a spatula, cover it with the glaze.
 Repeat until finished with all the espejos.
 When the frosting cools, it will look shiny like a mirror, but don't expect to see yourself in it.